T&T Supermarket

 T&T Supermarket (大統華超市) is a Canadian Asian supermarket chain headquartered in Richmond, British Columbia.
-It was founded in Vancouver in 1993 by Jack and Cindy Lee who was the founding CEO.
-Cindy's eldest daughter Tina Lee succeeded her mother in 2014.
+It was founded in Vancouver in 1993 by Jack and Cindy Lee, who was the founding CEO.
+Cindy's eldest daughter, Tina Lee, succeeded her mother in 2014.
 In 2009, T&T Supermarket was acquired by Loblaw Companies Limited.

-T&T is the largest Asian supermarket chain in Canada, operating 37 locations across British Columbia, Alberta, Ontario, and Quebec, as well as one location in the United States.
+T&T is the largest Asian supermarket chain in Canada, operating 37 locations across British Columbia, Alberta, Ontario, and Quebec, as well as two locations in the United States.
 The stores range in size from 35000 sqft to 75000 sqft.
 In addition to the many departments found in a regular supermarket, most T&T stores also feature produce, meat, seafood, baked goods, kitchenware, gifts, specialty items from various Asian cuisines, hot food bar, dim sum counter, sushi counter and Hong Kong style Chinese barbecue.
 In 2020, they launched an online shopping platform and an app.
 In 2024, T&T Supermarket opened its first U.S. store in Bellevue, Washington.

-"T&T" is a reference to Cindy Lee's eldest daughters, Tina and Tiffany, as well as the initials of two founding investors: Tawa Supermarket Inc. and Tung Yee Uni-President Enterprises Corp.
+"T&T" is a reference to Cindy Lee's eldest daughters, Tina and Tiffany, as well as the initials of two founding investors: California-based Tawa Supermarket Inc. and Taiwan-based Tung Yee Uni-President Enterprises Corp.